12 th Class Maths Concept

-This note is designed by ‘Basics in Maths’ team.
-These notes to do help the CBSE 12th class Maths students fall in love with mathematics and overcome the fear.
+12 th Class Maths: This note is designed by ‘Basics in Maths’ team.
+These notes to do help the CBSE 12th class Maths students fall in love with mathematics and overcome their fear.

 1. RELATIONS AND FUNCTIONS